About Marina City & marinacity.org

 Its distinctive design features two cylindrical, 588-foot towers, each comprised of 18 parking levels, 40 floors of condominium units, a floor for laundry and storage, an observation deck, and a three-story mechanical penthouse.
 The towers rise from a two-story, 300,000 square foot commercial platform.

-Built in the 1960s and universally considered an icon of Chicago, Marina City was for a time the tallest residential building in the world and the tallest building made of reinforced concrete.
+Built in the 1960s and now an official City of Chicago landmark, Marina City was for a time the tallest residential building in the world and the tallest building made of reinforced concrete.

 Its many film credits include The Hunter, in which Steve McQueen plays a bounty hunter who chases a fugitive up the spiral parking ramp on the west tower before the villain loses control and drives off into the river.